luizzuchinali/Luizanac.QueryExtensions/README.md

 # Luizanac.QueryExtensions
 Simple and clean LINQ extensions library for .NET that **adds sorting, filtering, and pagination functionality to EntityFramework**.

-You can start just by adding "Luizanac.QueryExtensions".
-But if you only want EFCore dependencies in projects that access databases, you can use "Luizanac.QueryExtensions.Abstractions" on other projects and all will be fine :)
+You can start just by adding **"Luizanac.QueryExtensions"**.
+But if you only want EFCore dependencies in projects that access databases, you can use **"Luizanac.QueryExtensions.Abstractions"** on other projects and all will be fine :)

 ### Luizanac.QueryExtensions [![NuGet](https://img.shields.io/nuget/v/Luizanac.QueryExtensions.svg)](https://www.nuget.org/packages/Luizanac.QueryExtensions)